 - Stream oriented –

 This means that the data is sent and received as a stream of bytes(unlike UDP or IP that divides the bits into datagrams or packets).
 However, the network layer, that provides service for the TCP, sends packets of information not streams of bytes.
 Hence, TCP groups a number of bytes together into a segment and adds a header to each of these segments and then delivers these segments to the network layer.
-At the network layer, each of these segments are encapsulated in an IP packet for transmission.
-The TCP header has information that is required for control purpose which will be discussed along with the segment structure.
+At the network layer, each of these segments is encapsulated in an IP packet for transmission.
+The TCP header has information that is required for control purposes which will be discussed along with the segment structure.

-- Full duplex service –
+- Full-duplex service –

 This means that the communication can take place in both directions at the same time.

-- Connection oriented service –
+- Connection-oriented service –

 - Connection establishment